react-native-tvos/NativewindMultiplatform/README.md

 - The [React Native TV fork](https://github.com/react-native-tvos/react-native-tvos), which supports both phone (Android and iOS) and TV (Android TV and Apple TV) targets
 - The [React Native TV config plugin](https://github.com/react-native-tvos/config-tv/tree/main/packages/config-tv), to allow Expo prebuild to modify the project's native files for TV builds
 - The [NativeWind](https://www.nativewind.dev/) package which lets you use Tailwind CSS in react-native.
-- The [react-native-bottom-tabs](https://github.com/okwasniewski/react-native-bottom-tabs) package that provides a fully native tab bar (top bar for Apple TV, bottom bar for Android TV).
+- The [expo-router native tabs](https://docs.expo.dev/router/advanced/native-tabs/) experimental feature in Expo SDK 54.

 ## 🚀 How to use